philipturner/ue5-nanite-macos/README.md

 ---

 Follow [this guide](https://docs.unrealengine.com/5.0/en-US/downloading-unreal-engine-source-code), starting with step 3 of "Downloading the Source Code".
-Complete [this guide](https://docs.unrealengine.com/5.0/en-US/building-unreal-engine-from-source) next.
+The instructions below are based on [this guide](https://docs.unrealengine.com/5.0/en-US/building-unreal-engine-from-source), which is slightly outdated.

-The attempt at <b>Product > Build</b> fails because an `Info.plist` is not generated.
+Click <b>Menu Bar > Product > Build</b>.
+The command fails because an `Info.plist` is not generated.
 In the project navigator, select <b>Engine > UE5</b>.
 Click the <b>Build Settings</b> tab, then look at <b>TARGETS</b> on the left.
 Select <b>UE5</b>, which has a gray (not blue) App Store icon next to it.
 In the build settings search bar, type "generate info".
 Only one setting pops up: "Generate Info.plist File".
 Change its value from "No" to "Yes".

+Click <b>Menu Bar > Product > Build</b>.
 Building should take on the order of 10 - 30 minutes.
 In the activity monitor, 8-10 `clang` processes should use 100% of the CPU for several minutes.
 If they max out at 50% of the CPU, something is going wrong.

-Unreal Editor will not launch from <b>Product > Run</b>, as it crashes in Xcode after trying to open a nonexistent `YES/YES.uproject`.
-Navigate to this path in Finder and double-click the `UnrealEditor` application.
+Click <b>Menu Bar > Product > Run</b>.
+Give Unreal Editor permission to access `Documents`.
+The application will shut down after accessing a nonexistent `YES/YES.uproject`; check the Xcode console to validate that the failure happens.
+Now, navigate to this path in Finder and double-click the `UnrealEditor` application.

 ```
 /Users/<your username>/Documents/UnrealEngine/UnrealEngine/Engine/Binaries/Mac